How To Remove Linux And Install

 The Master Boot Record on a hard drive (MBR).

 The partitions can be deleted using the Fdisk tool that comes with Linux.
-(Other tools, such as Fdisk from MS-DOS 5.0 and later, or deleting the partitions during the installation process, work equally well.)
+(Other devices, such as Fdisk from MS-DOS 5.0 and later or deleting the cells during installation, work equally well.)
 To install Windows and delete Linux from your computer:

 Also Read: USB Not Recognized In Windows 10